TrevorDArcyEvans/themane/README.md

 There's even some parameters to play with, so you can tweak it to your tastes, but, honestly, the defaults work just fine._

+## Background:
 This is a simple app to wrap three different text summarisation algorithms:
 * CodePlex.OpenTextSummarizer
 * Open Text Summarizer
 * Text Rank

+The app is written in:
+* C#
+* Blazor
+* Dotnet Core

+There is a database to authenticate users and track usage.
+Database creation scripts are provided for:
+* Microsoft SQL Server
+* SQLite

 There are also various websites which do similar summarisations:
 * https://www.splitbrain.org/services/ots